 Write your promotions in advance.

 For an event or promotion start with ‘A date for your diary’ email, way in advance of the event.
 Then build up to it.

 - What’s it about?

 People like to plan in advance, so put your business out there.

 Remind people what you do and how it will benefit them.

-My top tip: Testimonials and recommendations (especially by well known, respected people) or images of happy customers help build trust.
+Testimonials and reviews (especially by well known, respected people) and photos of happy customers help build trust.